 How to Grow Dill:

 Dill can be grown easily from seed or you can purchase a plant.
 It likes heat and lots of sun.
 Once it flowers, the flavor is changed.
 It’s best to plant new dill seeds every few weeks to ensure a continuous harvest all summer.
-Some varieties grow VERY tall, so be sure to pick a variety that will do well in the space or container you have in mind.
+Some varieties (like Mammoth) grow VERY tall, so be sure to pick a variety that will do well in the space or container you have in mind.
 If you let it flower, it will scatter seeds and you’ll likely have a new crop of dill the following year.